awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[region](cli-chap-configure.md#cli-quick-configuration-region)*
 Specifies the default AWS Region to send requests to for commands requested using this profile\.
-You can specify any of the region codes available for the chosen service as listed at [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+You can specify any of the Region codes available for the chosen service as listed in [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
 Can be overridden by the `AWS_DEFAULT_REGION` environment variable or the `--region` command line option\.

 ```